Xend Finance Merchant API Documentation

 Becoming a Merchant

 Welcome to the Xend Finance Merchant API.
 Integrating with our powerful RESTful API and webhook service is the first step to leveraging our platform.
-The process begins with completing your business verification and setting up your account.

 Onboarding Steps